Alight in action

 in Sudan

-obtained access to health care
+people provided with access to health care and immunization services

 received water, sanitation, and hygiene services

-Founding Year
+Founding year

 2004